 When I wrote the person about the hedging price she said “She would look into it.”

-If she had said "Yes, oil companies hedge their product all the time and it has no effect on what price you receive.
-You receive whaever the market price is when the oil is sold."
+If she had said “Yes, oil companies hedge their product all the time and it has no effect on what price you receive.
+You receive whatever the market price is when the oil is sold.”
 I would have taken her word but probably still looked into it just to make sure.

 I would presume that she gets 4 or 5 dozen questions a day about various topics on royalty payments.
 After a month or two on the job she probably gets the same questions over and over by different people and she probably wants to answer their question in a way where they don’t call 2 or 3 times a week about the same question.

 Anyway, your input is appreciated.
 The way my lease is worded and her lack of a response to a question she must have gotten numerous times just makes me suspicious.
-Thanks, for responding, Eric S.
+Thanks for responding, Eric S.

-First, read what a "hedge" is.
-Then read what a "swap" is, then read what a "put": is and finally read what a "collar" is.
+First, read what a “hedge” is.
+Then read what a “swap” is, then read what a “put” is and finally read what a “collar” is.
 When you read those, you will understand a lot more than all of you do now.

 Why do oil companies hedge future production?
 For the most part it is because their lenders make it part of the lending process.
 What the oil companies are doing is contractually required under the terms of their lending agreement.
 This adds a layer of certainty in a volatile environment.